Dr Bergit Arends

-My research project is entitled ‘Routes into the Anthropocene: an interpretative method for 50 years of art and environment artworks, 1970 to 2020’.
+My postdoctoral research project, entitled ‘Routes into the Anthropocene: an interpretative method for 50 years of art and environment artworks, 1970 to 2020’, describes histories and consequences of human interventions into the natural world through the proposition of the Anthropocene.
 Despite the critiques of the Anthropocene – notably in reference to western European world-making and its lack of differential responsibilities, as implied in imperialism, capitalism, racism, and their effects – the concept signals a shift in thinking through human-environment relations.
+I focused on contemporary artists’ positions in dialogue with other disciplines and cultures, interrogating migration as productive principle for the co-existence of nature and humans.
+Through contemporary artists’ works I investigated nature as cultural practice that speaks not only to multiple readings and areas of expertise, but that extends into questions of coloniality, environmental care and just sustainability.

-My thesis Contemporary Art, Archives and Environmental Change in the Age of the Anthropocene (2017)resulted among other in the award-winning publication Chrystel Lebas.
-Field studies: walking through landscapes and archives (Fw:Books, 2018; Kraszna-Krausz Foundation Best Photography Book 2018).
+My thesis Contemporary Art, Archives and Environmental Change in the Age of the Anthropocene (2017) resulted among other in the award-winning publication Chrystel Lebas.
+Field Studies: Walking Through Landscapes and Archives (Fw:Books, 2018); Kraszna-Krausz Foundation Best Photography Book 2018.
 I curated many contemporary art projects for the natural history museums in London (2005–2013), including Galápagos (2012–2013); After Darwin: Contemporary Expressions (2009); Lucy + Jorge Orta: Amazonia; Mark Dion: Systema Metropolis (2007); The Ship: The Art of Climate Change (2006); Tania Kovats TREE (2009), as well as in Berlin, including Elizabeth Price BERLINWAL (Kunst/Natur, Braus, 2019).

 Studies